 - Name: Golden gecko (Gekko ulikovskii)

-- Lifespan:10 years or more
+- Lifespan: 10 years or more

 Behavior and Temperament of Golden Geckos

-Golden geckos are skittish and have delicate skin, so are not good candidates for handling.
+Golden geckos are skittish and have delicate skin, so they are not good candidates for handling.
 They also have a bit of a reputation for biting when stressed.
 This may not be the best starter gecko for a new owner, but if you're patient when handling is necessary, your gecko eventually should become docile.

-Like many geckos, the golden will shed its tail when very stressed, and can regenerate the tail.
+Like many geckos, the golden will shed its tail when very stressed and can regenerate the tail.
 That said, however, this is an extreme response from the gecko, and a gecko never should be picked up by its tail.